 I was chatting for a couple minutes with a group of John Muir Trail hikers, who were lounging beneath a tree with the wildflower-lined Cold Creek tumbling over some boulders behind them.
 Near the end of our short conversation, I mentioned that I had woken up that morning at 2am, and drove nine hours from San Diego to get myself into this beautiful place.
 “You do what you have to do to get into the mountains” I shrugged as I continued on.
 My next goal, making it over the top of 10,990′ Goodale Pass.

-It’s early, but today I’ll see mountains.
+It’s way too early, but today I’ll see mountains.
 I even woke up before my alarm, which was set for 2:15.

 The drive was long.
 Longer than expected.
 The last 20 miles or so were on a one-lane, paved road, with some steep up-and-downs.
 It was a rough paved road, with only makeshift turnouts.
 Occassionally the road would be blasted into a cliff face.
 You hope another vehicle doesn’t come during those stretches.
 Unfortunately other vehicles do come.
 A larger water truck, and a garbage truck both made made for some interesting passing.
 My small subaru tucked into a cliff as far as it will go, a large truck passing a few inches away.